kasper-piskorski/docs/index.md

   <div class="tab-content">
 <div role="tabpanel" class="tab-pane active" id="getstarted">
     <h2>Guide for beginners</h2>
-<p>Check out our guide to <a href="https://mindmaps.io/pages/documentation/get-started/setup-guide.html">download and set up MindmapsDB</a>.</p>
+<p>Check out our guide to <a href="https://grakn.ai/pages/documentation/get-started/setup-guide.html">download and set up Grakn</a>.</p>
-<p>When you're set up, there's an <a href="https://mindmaps.io/pages/documentation/the-basics/quickstart-tutorial.html">introductory tutorial</a> to show the basics of Graql and how to use the Java API.</p>
+<p>When you're set up, there's an <a href="https://grakn.ai/pages/documentation/the-basics/quickstart-tutorial.html">introductory tutorial</a> to show the basics of Graql and how to use the Java API.</p>
-<p>Read about the <a href="https://mindmaps.io/pages/documentation/the-basics/mindmaps-basics.html">basics of the MindmapsDB object model</a>.</p>
+<p>Read about the <a href="https://grakn.ai/pages/documentation/the-basics/mindmaps-basics.html">basics of the Grakn object model</a>.</p>
 </div>

 <div role="tabpanel" class="tab-pane" id="graql">
     <h2>About</h2>
-    <p>We have a set of pages about <a href="https://mindmaps.io/pages/documentation/graql/overview.html">Graql queries</a>, and a <a href="https://mindmaps.io/pages/documentation/graql/graql-cheatsheet.html">cheatsheet</a> as a handy reference.</p></div>
+    <p>We have a set of pages about <a href="https://grakn.ai/pages/documentation/graql/overview.html">Graql queries</a>, and a <a href="https://grakn.ai/pages/documentation/graql/graql-cheatsheet.html">cheatsheet</a> as a handy reference.</p></div>

 <div role="tabpanel" class="tab-pane" id="apireference">
     <h2>API Reference</h2>
-    <p>Our API reference documents can be found <a target="_blank" href="https://mindmaps.io/pages/documentation/api-reference/api-reference.html">here</a>.
-The API reference is also available in the MindmapsDB distribution that you can download from <a href="https://mindmaps.io/pages/documentation/resources/downloads.html">here</a>, in the <code>docs</code> directory.</p>
+    <p>Our API reference documents can be found <a target="_blank" href="https://grakn.ai/pages/documentation/api-reference/api-reference.html">here</a>.
+The API reference is also available in the Grakn distribution that you can download from <a href="https://grakn.ai/pages/documentation/resources/downloads.html">here</a>, in the <code>docs</code> directory.</p>
 </div>

 <div role="tabpanel" class="tab-pane" id="gethelp">
     <h2>Get Help</h2>
     <p>We are here to help!
-Take a look at our <a href="https://mindmaps.io/pages/documentation/resources/resources.html">resources</a> page for a list of ways to get what you need, and the <a href="https://mindmaps.io/pages/documentation/troubleshooting/known-issues.html">troubleshooting</a> page for some tips on common MindmapsDB problems.</p>
+Take a look at our <a href="https://grakn.ai/pages/documentation/resources/resources.html">resources</a> page for a list of ways to get what you need, and the <a href="https://grakn.ai/pages/documentation/troubleshooting/known-issues.html">troubleshooting</a> page for some tips on common Grakn problems.</p>
- <p>Our <a href="https://mindmaps.io/pages/documentation/resources/downloads.html">downloads page</a> lists all MindmapsDB downloads and prerequisites.</p>
+ <p>Our <a href="https://grakn.ai/pages/documentation/resources/downloads.html">downloads page</a> lists all Grakn downloads and prerequisites.</p>
 </div>
 </div>